Our Livestock Guardian Dog Team

 Roxy is a daughter of Ragean and a half sister to Echo.
 She is also half Anatolian and half Great Pyrenees ( her sire was half and half as well).
 Roxy came back to us because of a dog dynamic issue that just was not settling and the dogs needed split up.
 Roxy kept digging out to get away from it but never left home.
 She is a very sweet and has a kind temperament but she is a fabulous alarm system and has often been the first to notice things that needed attention.
 Roxy is a wonderful LGD and has been wonderful with goats of all ages and free range chickens including baby chicks.
 She also has been exposed to small pigs and did well there too.
 I have not had a single digging out incident since she came here despite plenty of opportunities to do so.

 Jambo is the son of Ragean and Kyon, which also makes him a bit of a Heinz57 of lgd breeds.
 He is Karakachan, Maremma, Anatolian, Great Pyrenees, and Akbash.
 From the very beginning Jambo has reminded us so much of his mother Rae, from the look in his eyes to his mannerisms its like having "Baby Rae" all over again.
 We are super excited about him here on our farm.
 Jambo is being raised with our Nigerian Dwarf goats alongside our adults.
-He is also exposed to free ranging chickens and our mares.
+He is also exposed to free ranging chickens.